RiNA Projects

 Research-informed & Negotiated Action (RiNA) Projects

-Welcome!
-Here, you will find examples of school students’ self-directed RiNA projects, which we feel are necessary in order to try to overcome many harms in relationships among fields of science & technology and societies & environments (STSE [or STEM-SE).
-We urge teachers to provide students with STEPWISE-like pedagogy before asking students to self-direct RiNA projects.
-Most students need direct teaching – instead of inquiry-based learning, because of differences in their abilities and cultural & social capital – of important: science & engineering knowledge, problematic STSE relationships, and skills for science inquiry & engineering design projects.To ensure students do not base actions on hoaxes (e.g., DHMO), deepfakes (e.g., here), etc., we urge educators to educate students to base their actions on their prior education, their secondary & primary research and social negotiations with peers.
+Here, you can find examples of school students’ self-directed RiNA projects, which we feel are necessary in order to try to overcome many harms in relationships among fields of science & technology and societies & environments (STSE [or STEM-SE).
+We urge teachers, however, to provide students with STEPWISE-like pedagogy before asking students to self-direct RiNA projects.
+Most students need direct teaching – instead of inquiry-based learning, because of differences in their abilities and cultural & social capital – of important: science & engineering knowledge, problematic STSE relationships, and skills for science inquiry & engineering design projects.To ensure students do not base actions on hoaxes (e.g., DHMO), deepfakes (e.g., here), etc., we urge educators to educate students to base actions on their prior education, their secondary & primary research and social negotiations with peers.
 We hope examples of student-led RiNA projects below will inspire teachers & students alike.

 RiNA Project ‘Steps’

 RiNA projects can be carried out in many different ways and, so, there are no necessary ‘steps’ to follow.
 However, to begin designing them, students may follow a sequence like that shown at right/below (and here).
 Although there are now strong traditions of foci on socioscientific issues (see here) and encouragement of students’ logical reasoning to determine their personal positions on them, the STEPWISE project encourages students to decide on STEM-SE harms they might try to overcome.
 After they conduct secondary research to learn more about the issue/harm of their concern (e.g., plastic water bottle pollution), they are then asked to design & conduct primary research (e.g., a study of content and costs of commercial bottled water vs. tap water).
-Based on their results (and their previous education), they then can negotiate with peers sets of personal and social actions to design and implement.
+Based on their results (and their previous education), they then can negotiate with peers networks of personal and social actions to design and implement.

 Secondary Research About STSE Relationships